-Daniel is the Network Director for Welcoming America.
-He has more than 10 years in nonprofit management working with organizations like Crisis Assistance Ministry, the Latin American Coalition and Carolinas CARE Partnership.
+Daniel is the Director of North Carolina and Mid-South Operations at the Hispanic Federation.
+He has more than 10 years in nonprofit management working with organizations like Welcoming America, Crisis Assistance Ministry, the Latin American Coalition and Carolinas CARE Partnership.
 He is passionate about using his talents and experience to advance the mission of organizations working on systemic changes in an effort to make the world a better place for all.
 Daniel was born in Acapulco, Mexico and grew up in North Carolina.
 He holds a B.A. in History and Latin American Studies from the University of North Carolina at Charlotte.
 Daniel has served on the boards of The Charlotte Lesbian and Gay Fund, The Bruce Iron Camp Fund, and Reel Out Charlotte.
-He is excited to be serving his first term on the Board of Governors for Charlotte Pride.

 Lee joined Charlotte Pride in 2017 after serving on its Board of Advisors.
 Lee is an attorney at Robertson & Associates, where he practices construction and commercial litigation, representing business and contractor clients in all types of disputes.
 Lee is a lifelong Charlottean who has extensive experience advising nonprofit LGBTQ organizations on matters of policy and governance.
 Lee is also heavily engaged with the Mecklenburg County Bar, the YMCA of Greater Charlotte, and the Charlotte School of Law Alumni Association.
 Lee earned his B.A. in History from NC State and his JD from the Charlotte School of Law.